-Like fair trade coffee, don’t stop buying, buy “SMART!”
+Like fair trade coffee, don’t stop buying, buy responsibly!

 Some tips from Harmony Metals at Hoover and Strong where I purchase and refine metals.
-All Hoover & Strong products are MADE IN AMERICA.
+All Hoover & Strong products are MADE IN USA, and are SCS Certified.

 Consumer Questions Answered – Recycled Precious Metals and Gems